samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 An an action, you can light a Dynamite Stick and throw it at a point up to 60 feet away, where it explodes.
 Each creature in a 5-foot-radius [Sphere](/sources/dnd/free-rules/rules-glossary#SphereAreaofEffect) centered on that point makes a DC 12 Dexterity saving throw, taking 3d6 Force damage on a failed save or half as much damage on a successful one.

 It takes 1 minute to bind two or more Dynamite Sticks together so they explode at the same time.
-Each stick after the first increases the damage by 1d6 (to a maximum of 10d6) and the effect’s radius by 5 feet (to a maximum of 20 feet).
+Each stick after the first increases the damage by 1d6 (to a maximum of 10d6) and the effect's radius by 5 feet (to a maximum of 20 feet).

 It takes 1 minute to rig dynamite with a longer fuse so it explodes after a longer period of time, such as 1 minute or 10 minutes.